Fixed Prosthesis

 The total or partial loss of teeth affects not only chewing function but also dental aesthetics and the smile.
 Over time, with changes in tooth positions, more or less severe problems can arise in the temporomandibular joint.

-In which situations are fixed prostheses indicated?
+In which situations are fixed dentures indicated?

 How to perform good hygiene to prevent bad breath and ensure the durability of fixed prostheses?